Akanshamandhana/Datamgmt/Docs/cli.md

-Ls - commanad used for lising
+Ls - commanad used for listing

 another command is cat